 Carl Sagan became a star figure thanks to his abilities to bring awe and wonder when talking of subjects generally considered as technical and uninteresting, but also due to the unmatched until then ease of access to information.

 A NATURALIST, AN ASTROPHYSICIST AND A WOMAN WALK INTO A BAR…

-A knighted naturalist and a broadcaster, Sir David Attenborough is probably the most popular naturalists to have ever appeared on television, and is a favorite of generations of curious viewers.
+A knighted naturalist and a broadcaster, Sir David Attenborough is probably the most popular naturalists to have ever appeared on television, and is a favourite of generations of curious viewers.
 He is best known for the series he co-authored and presented on BBC Natural History Unit – ‘Life’.
-He has formal education in natural sciences from the Clare College in Cambridge, UK, but quickly moved out of research.
+He has formal education in natural sciences from the Clare College in Cambridge, UK, but quickly moved out of the research.
 After returning from Royal Army duty, he applied for and was accepted in a training course in BBC, becoming a producer of a factual broadcast program called ‘Talks’.
-Developing other programs and later being appointed in charge of programming for BBC Two allowed him to grow and further popularize science programs and campaigns for wild life preservation.
-After ‘Life’, he had produced and recorded a number of natural or science-related programs all achieving considerable success according to the TV ratings.
-Aside of being busy on screen, Attenborough has and still is heavily involved in radio programs, climate and wild-life preservation campaigns.
+Developing other programs and later being appointed in charge of programming for BBC Two allowed him to grow and further popularize science programs and campaigns for wild-life preservation.
+After ‘Life’, he had produced and recorded a number of natural or science-related programs, all achieving considerable success according to the TV ratings.
+Aside from being busy on-screen, Attenborough is heavily involved in radio programs, climate and wild-life preservation campaigns.
 By 2013 Sir Attenborough had 32 honorary degrees from British universities – more than any other individual (8) .
 He has written 25 books, received multiple awards, has been titled ‘the most trusted British celebrity’ in 2006 (9).